What Is Sugar Glider Flossing

 2. Stress reduction: Sugar gliders may engage in flossing as a way to alleviate stress or anxiety.
 The repetitive flossing motion could have a calming effect on them.

-See also Selling Sugar Gliders
+See also Do Sugar Gliders Use A Litter Box

 3. Simulating nesting behavior: Sugar gliders are accustomed to living in tree hollows or nests.
 Flossing may mimic behaviors associated with nest-building and provide them with a sense of security and comfort.